saygoweb/imscp-letsencrypt/README.md

 ## How to Help

 * Report issues you find in our [GitHub Issue Tracker](https://github.com/saygoweb/imscp-letsencrypt/issues).
 Please report with as much detail as you can.
 Simply saying "It doesn't work" will gain you sympathy, but not a lot else.
-* Want do contribute code?
+* Want to contribute code?
 Go right ahead, fork the project on GitHub, pull requests are welcome.

 ## License